Redundancy: Get It Right!

 This option is useful where staff have particularly key skills and where it would not be in the firm’s long term interests to dismiss them.

-These changes can only be implemented if agreed by the staff.
-Consultation will need to take place with staff or staff representatives dependent upon the organisation structure.
+- These changes can only be implemented if agreed by the staff.
+Consultation will need to take place with staff or staff representatives dependent upon the organisation structure and size.

 Banked Hours and Other Creative Ways